1994

 Adelaide also had recruited strongly.
 Tony Hall, the two-time Glenelg premiership forward who then played in two flags in six seasons with Hawthorn, returned to finish his career.
 And the Crows traded with Collingwood for Brett Chalmers, who had drafted him from Port Adelaide the previous year.

 Just days after star forward Tony Modra threatened to quit football, his 13 goals helped Adelaide open the 1994 premiership season in menacing form, thrashing Carlton by 66 points at Football Park.
-Geelong’s ploy of having its players line up at Adelaide’s race when they entered Football Park in round four failed to upset the home side and the Crows were 4-2 at the State-of-Origin break.
+Geelong’s ploy of having its players line up at Adelaide’s race when they entered Football Park in round four failed to upset the home side.
+The Crows were 4-2 at the State-of-Origin break after defeating Brisbane at the Gabba by kicking eight goals in the last quarter to fight back from 26 points down early in the term.
+Shane Tongerie kicked three goals on debut.

 But after South Australia’s two-point win against Victoria – when ten Crows represented SA in what was described as one of the greatest games played – Adelaide lost ten of its remaining 16 games.

 For three years Adelaide had remained competitive over the season due to the Football Park advantage but that faded with Footscray, Hawthorn, Richmond and Sydney all going home with the four match points.
 And the Crows’ form on the road didn’t improve.
-Eight trips to Victoria produced seven losses and a draw.
+Eight trips to Victoria produced seven losses and the club’s first draw, against St Kilda at Waverley Park in round 14.
+The Crows trailed by 29 points at three quarter time but held St Kilda scoreless in the last term.

 There were some big positives.
 Shaun Rehn continued to advance to be arguably the most complete ruckman in the AFL.
 He was recognised with the Club Champion award, and All Australian selection.
 Teenager Mark Ricciuto, awarded Best Team Man, also made the AA side for the first time.